Jeffrey Mammon, AccFM

-Born and raised in Toronto, Jeffrey received his Bachelor’s degree from York University, where he was a member of the Dean’s Honour Roll and he attained his Juris Doctor degree from the University of Alberta.
-Jeffrey was called to the bar at the Law Society of Upper Canada in Ontario in 2001.
+Born in Toronto, Jeffrey received his Bachelor’s degree from York University, where he was a member of the Dean’s Honour Roll.
+Jeffrey moved out West and lived in Edmonton, Alberta where he attended law school at the University of Alberta and attained his Juris Doctor law degree.
+Jeffrey then moved back to Toronto where he was called to the Ontario Bar in 2001.

-While a student at York University, Jeffrey completed and passed the Investment Funds Institute of Canada Mutual Fund Licensing Exam.
+While an undergraduate student at York University, Jeffrey completed the Investment Funds Institute of Canada Mutual Fund Licensing Exam.
 So, before getting his law degree he started out at one of Canada’s largest mutual fund investment companies.
 After law school, he articled for a leading regulatory body overseeing the Canadian mutual fund industry.

 As a lawyer, Jeffrey has a great talent for getting people talking so that they can reach a settlement, and he has extensive courtroom experience at the Superior Court of Justice and the Ontario Court of Justice.
 Fighting for the underdog is important to him, and he takes a hands-on approach to every case.
 You can count on him to listen to your needs and put himself in your shoes.